-Part 5: Student Appearance Policy:
+Student Appearance:

-Students at Hemingford Public Schools are expected to dress in a way that is appropriate for a school setting.
-Students should not dress in a manner that is dangerous to the health and safety of anyone or interferes with the learning environment or teaching process in our school.
+Students are expected to dress in a way that is appropriate for the school setting.
+Students should not dress in a manner that is reasonably forecasted to interfere with the learning environment or teaching process in our school.
 Following is a list of examples of attire that will not be considered appropriate, such list is not exclusive and other forms of attire deemed inappropriate by the administration may be deemed inappropriate for the school setting:

-- Clothing or jewelry that is gang-related - Clothing that shows an inappropriate amount of bare skin or underwear (midriffs, spaghetti straps, sagging pants) or clothing that is too tight, revealing or baggy, or tops and bottoms that do not overlap or any material that is sheer or lightweight enough to be seen through, or otherwise of an appropriate size and fit so as to be revealing or drag on the ground - Clothing or jewelry that advertises alcohol, tobacco, or illegal drugs - Clothing or jewelry that could be used as a weapon (chains, spiked apparel) or that would encourage "horse-play" or that would damage property (e.g. cleats).
+• Clothing or jewelry that is gang-related

+• Clothing that shows an inappropriate amount of bare skin or underwear or clothing that is too tight, revealing or baggy, or tops and bottoms that do not overlap or any material that is sheer or lightweight enough to be seen through, or otherwise of an appropriate size and fit so as to be revealing or drag on the ground

+• Clothing or jewelry that advertises alcohol, tobacco, or illegal drugs

+• Clothing or jewelry that could be used as a weapon (chains, spiked apparel) or that would encourage "horse-play" or that would damage property (e.g., cleats).

-- Headwear including hats, caps, bandannas, hoodie hoods, scarves, and non-prescription glasses/sunglasses; Hats/headcover/glasses (none prescription) may be allowed under circumstances where a medical condition is present with approval of the building principal - Clothing or jewelry which exhibits nudity, makes sexual references or carries lewd, indecent, or vulgar double meaning. - Clothing or jewelry displaying words or images that carry double meanings or profanity (bad words) in writing, pictures or slogans. - Visible body piercing (other than ears) - Shorts of mid-thigh length, or longer, may be worn during the periods of daylight savings time only for K-6.
-Grades 7-12 may wear shorts that meet this guideline year-round. - Costumes and/or clothing intended for entertaining or special occasions may only be worn on days approved by the building principal.
+• Headwear including hats, caps, bandannas, hoodie hoods, scarves, and non-prescription glasses/sunglasses; Hats/headcover/glasses (non-prescription) may be allowed under circumstances where a medical condition is present, with approval of the building principal

+• Clothing or jewelry which exhibits nudity, makes sexual references or carries lewd, indecent, or vulgar double meaning.

+• Clothing or jewelry displaying words or images that carry double meanings or profanity (bad words) in writing, pictures or slogans.

+• Shorts of mid-thigh length, or longer, may be worn during the periods of daylight savings time only for K-6.
+Grades 7-12 may wear shorts that meet this guideline year-round.

+• Costumes and/or clothing intended for entertaining or special occasions may only be worn on days approved by the building principal.

+• Sleepwear of any kind (no slippers, pajama pants, or blankets).
+These items may only be worn or brought on days approved by the building principal.

+A student who is a member of an indigenous tribe of the United States or another country may wear tribal regalia in any location where the student is authorized to be on such school grounds or at any school function, as long as the tribal regalia does not interfere with the educational process and does not endanger another person, as determined by the administration.
+Further, students will also be permitted to wear attire, including religious attire, natural and protective hairstyles, adornments, or other characteristics associated with race, national origin, or religion, as long as the attire does not interfere with the educational process and does not interfere with the educational process and does not endanger another person, as determined by the administration.

+No student shall be disproportionately affected by a dress code or grooming policy enforcement because of the student's gender, race, color, religion, disability, or national origin.

+No school staff shall permanently or temporarily alter or cut a student's hair.